 What is public affairs?

-The NCTJ public affairs module is a study of all things to do with politics, government, and public services in England and Wales.
+The NCTJ public affairs module covers all things politics, government and public services in England and Wales.

 Public affairs is a compulsory module on all our NCTJ-accredited courses.